etri/cicn-nrs/ccnxlibs/libccnx-transport-rta/ccnx/api/control/README.txt

 =====================================
 5) Monitors

 A Transport connection can be setup as a Monitor.
-A Montior is an INBOUND ONLY connection for diagnostic purposes.
+A Monitor is an INBOUND ONLY connection for diagnostic purposes.
 It should contain only the minimum necessary components (API, CODEC, Forwarder).